-The facility means the Trust’s expert surgeons and interventional cardiologists can offer more minimally-invasive procedures, for example, coronary artery bypass graft (commonly known as heart bypass) with coronary angioplasty, which involves inserting a stent via a catheter to treat a blockage in the artery.
+The facility means the Royal Brompton and Harefield hospitals' expert surgeons and interventional cardiologists can offer more minimally-invasive procedures, for example, coronary artery bypass graft (commonly known as heart bypass) with coronary angioplasty, which involves inserting a stent via a catheter to treat a blockage in the artery.

-Dr Richard Grocott-Mason, medical director at Royal Brompton & Harefield NHS Foundation Trust, explains:
+Dr Richard Grocott-Mason, medical director at Royal Brompton and Harefield hospitals, explains:

 “The hybrid operating theatre provides our specialist teams with the latest cutting-edge technology and means current and future patients will benefit from pioneering treatments.
 It supports our ongoing commitment to deliver a multidisciplinary approach to patient care and offer world-class specialist treatments that are not widely available elsewhere.

-“As the Trust’s experts continue to push boundaries and carry out increasingly complex procedures, patients will be provided with greater choice and have access to more minimally-invasive treatment options.”
+“As our experts continue to push boundaries and carry out increasingly complex procedures, patients will be provided with greater choice and have access to more minimally-invasive treatment options.”

 A 39-year-old mother, who was losing her battle with heart failure, was able to spend Christmas 2017 at home with her family after receiving a total artificial heart at Harefield Hospital, one of the few people in the country who has been able to leave hospital with the ground-breaking equipment.

 A total artificial heart is a pump that is surgically installed to provide circulation and replace heart ventricles that are diseased or damaged while a patient waits for a heart transplant.
 Harefield Hospital is only centre in the UK that uses the device as a treatment for patients with heart failure.